n42n/n3n/doc/BuildConfig.md

 This option depends on the library being installed - on Debian and Ubuntu, this is `apt-get install libnatpmp-dev`

+Note that compiling with this library may add additional requirements to advertising and packaging in order to meet the licensing specified by it.
+You should be sure to read the libraries own license file and take steps to be in compliance before distributing such a build.

 ### `--enable-miniupnp`

 Enables the other kind of UPnP port mapping protocol.